GMH-Code/SuperChocChip/README.md

 Supported Features
 ------------------

 - Large, small, and colour sprites.
 4-plane (16-colour) sprites are supported, even though the specification on this is unofficial.
 These currently use shades of the other colours in the PyGame renderer.
-In the Curses renderer, colours are reused.
+In the Curses renderer, 8 colours are defined, and some are reused.
 - Fast 4-way scrolling.
 - An extra video timer, which ensures unnecessary rendering and flickering doesn't occur.
 Modern games which use the delay timer to provide VSync emulation are supported.
 - Performance monitoring output (frames drawn and instructions executed per second).